federicoiosue/checklistview/README.md

         // eventual reverse conversion
         switchView = newView;
     } catch (ViewNotSupportedException e) {
-        // This exception is fired if the source view class is
+        // This exception is fired if the source view class is not supported ...
-        // not supported
-        e.printStackTrace();
     }
 }
 ```